senacor/Tutorials-Microservices/hints/stage-03/README.md

 To make things clear from the beginning we first take a look at the spring-project structure at this point.
 We basically stick to the [folder structure as described in the spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-structuring-your-code.html) but adapt the names a little.

-Folder structure of the demo project for stage 03:
+Folder structure of the customer project for stage 03:

 ```
 com.senacor.bitc
              +- demo
-                 +- DemoApplication.java
+                 +- CustomerApplication.java
                  |
                  +- domain
                  |   +- Customer.java